dojo-modeling/dojo-docs/README.md

 # Dojo Documentation

-This is a Jekyll App using the [JustTheDocs](https://github.com/just-the-docs/just-the-docs) theme.
+This is a Jekyll App using the [Just the Docs](https://github.com/just-the-docs/just-the-docs) theme.
 It is hosted with Github Pages.

 ## Running Locally